Drarig29/ts-json-db/README.md

 console.log(result);
 ```

-You can see the Mocha tests to find usage examples.
+You can see in the `example` folder to find usage examples.

 ## Reason of choices